mariofusco/drools-quarkus-reliable/README.md

 minikube image load mariofusco/drools-quarkus-reliable:1.0-SNAPSHOT
 ```

-4. Mount a directory from the host into the guest.
+4. Mount a directory from the host into the guest using an explicit UID e GID.
 This is necessary because minikube doesn't grant the right write permission by default as reported [here](https://stackoverflow.com/questions/60479594/minikube-volume-write-permissions#comment133955675_60498848).

 ```sh
 minikube mount $(pwd)/minikubetmp:/mnt/data --uid 185 --gid 0